robotpilled/robotpilled/README.md

 i like the md panic au, if u hate it so much then block me instead of making a whole scene ab it right infront of me like im not a person ! i relate heavily to both nyx and niko in it and i am 100% fine if u dont like it. u can have an opinion. just dont be big n loud ab it in my face :/
   </p>
   <p align="center">
-i DO NOT. support dandys world devs OR play the game at all. its a boring game to me, i only like the character designs cus they r cute. dont come to me ab "erm i expected better" I DONT SUPPORT DEVS AND I DONT PLAY.
-I DONT MAKE FANART EITHER
+i DO NOT. support dandys world devs OR play the game at all. its a boring game to me, i only like the character designs cus they r cute. dont come to me ab "erm i expected better" I DONT SUPPORT DEVS AND I DONT PLAY !!!!
   </p>
 <p align="center">
   review mode is on 4 my strawpage , if ur art or msg didnt go thru thats likely why so leave hate on my ata or whatever idc what u do